antoinetlc/PFM_ReadWrite/README.md

 Version 1.0

 ####Compilation
-This program has been compiled and tested with OpenCV 2.4.11 on Linux.
+This program has been compiled and tested with OpenCV 2.4.11 on Windows ans Linux environments.

 ####LICENSE